 Selection

 Admission to the program is competitive.
-The program enrolls 26 students annually.
+The program enrolls 36 students annually.
 Students are selected based on GPA, GRE scores, two letters of recommendation (one academic reference, one personal reference), and narratives.
-The program will give preference during the selection process to candidates with pre-requisite requirements completed at the time of application to the program.
+The program will give preference during the selection process to candidates with prerequisite requirements completed at the time of application to the program.

 Credits and Courses

-The program is a sequenced, competency-based curriculum of 110 credits including 36 weeks of internship in the final year of the program.
-Students will enroll as full time students for each term of study (Summer, Fall, Spring) and will enroll during UWinteriM of their first year in the program.
+The program is a sequenced, competency-based curriculum of 106 credits including 24 weeks of internship in the final year of the program.
+Students will enroll as full-time students for each term of study (Summer, Fall, Spring) including Winterim in both of the first two years in the program.
 There is no part-time option for students, nor can courses be taken out of sequence in the DPT program.

 Code | Title | Credits |